Nabeel-Javaid/SpectroAI/README.md

-# Interview Coder Landing Page
+# Spectro Landing Page

-A modern, animated landing page for the Interview Coder project built with Next.js and Tailwind CSS.
+A modern, animated landing page for the Spectro project built with Next.js and Tailwind CSS.

 ## Features